autolab/Autolab-CLI/README.md

 ##### Autocompletion ( bash users only :( )

-After installing manually, users can cd out of build and execute the following commands:

-1. `sudo cp autocomplete/autolab /etc/bash_completion.d/`
-2. `. /etc/bash_completion.d/autolab`
+From the repo root, bash users can run `sudo ./scripts/bash_autocomplete.sh`, which will enable autocompletion.

 This will move our autocompletion script out of a local folder and into the bash autocompletion directory.
 To learn more about bash autocompletion, see https://debian-administration.org/article/317/An_introduction_to_bash_completion_part_2